TrustedDataFramework/java-rlp/README.md

 - supports RLP primitives of boolean, short, int, long, BigInteger, String
 - supports container-like interfaces of Collection, List, Set, Queue, Deque, Map, ConcurrentMap.
-- supports POJO with a no-arguments constructor and at least one @RLP annotated field Generic could be nested to any deepth.
+- supports POJO with a no-arguments constructor and at least one @RLP annotated field.
+- Generic field could be nested to any deepth.
 - the value in @RLP, should be ordered strictly, e.g.

 ```java